open/close all folders

 - Deceased Parents Are the Best Her father, who was a well-known firefighter, died alongside her art teacher mother in the Oakland firestorm of 1991

-- Elemental Hair She has her hair dyed bright orange with bucket paint, but in actuality she is a platinum blonde.
+- Elemental Hai Colors: She has her hair dyed bright orange with bucket paint, but in actuality she is a platinum blonde.
 Goes out well with her ability to both flash fry an opponent and to drain their body heat away

 - Expository Hairstyle Change After entering a relationship with Basilio Goltero Santos in the unofficial RP server and getting over with her past traumatic experience, Sarahs orange paint was washed away with a hot water, revealing her platinum blonde color from beneath and marking a permanent change in her appearance from that point onwards.
 You can read it from here